obsidianmd/obsidian-help/en/Obsidian Web Clipper/Variables.md

 ### Examples

 Prompts can use any natural language query.
-Depending on the model you use prompts can be used to query or translate data across languages.
+Depending on the model you use, prompts can query or translate data across languages.

 - `{{"a three bullet point summary, translated to French"}}` to extract bullet points about the page, and translate them to French.

-You can also use prompts to transform page content into JSON that can be manipulated with [[Filters|filters]].
+Prompts can transform page content into JSON that can be manipulated with [[Filters|filters]].
 For example:

 ```
 {{"return a JSON object for each tweet, that includes the author, tweet_text, date in YYYY-MM-DD format, and images array (if there are any)"|map:tweet => ({text: tweet.tweet_text, author: tweet.author, date: tweet.date})|template:"${text}\n— [[@${author}]], [[${date}]]\n"}}